MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 If you would have typically accessed a sequence of back-to-back objects using a pointer indexed by the size of the objects, span is a safer, lightweight alternative.

-Spans can be static-size (determined at compile time) or dynamic-size (determined at runtime).
+A span can be static-size (determined at compile time) or dynamic-size (determined at runtime).

 Unlike array or vector, span doesn't "own” the elements placed inside it.
 A span never frees any storage for items in the span because it doesn't own the storage of the objects in the span.